Boeing/pyjanus/README.md

 ## Build

-From within the top-level directory you can instal pyJanus with pip:
+From within the top-level directory you can install pyJanus with pip:

 ```console
 export MAKEFLAGS=-j8